 Congratulations to Dr. Sophia Liou who is the recipient of a Good Catch Award for September 2020!
 Dr. Liou, a Surgical Pathology Resident in the department, identified a discrepancy between a patient’s clinical history and the order placed for her breast needle biopsy.
 The patient's clinical history and the surgical procedure noted that a right mass was to be biopsied.
 However, the breast needle biopsy was ordered as a left breast biopsy.
 Surgical pathology staff confirmed that the correct laterality should have been documented as RIGHT breast, and the Pathology records were updated to indicate the correct laterality.
 Dr. Liou’s critical examination of the documentation in this case was instrumental in preventing patient harm, and is an example of a commitment to the culture of safety at UCLA Health, and within the Department of Pathology.

 During this past fiscal year, a new curriculum to support resident/trainee QI education was developed under the leadership of Dr. Yuna Kang.
 Using the existing structure of the resident lecture series, Dr. Kang invited members of the departments Faculty, Staff and Trainees to give lectures on quality topics that align with the Institute for Healthcare Improvement’s training modules for the Certificate in Quality Improvement.
 This educational series is also foundational to aid trainees in progress through the ACGME Resident Milestones for Patient Safety and Quality Improvement.

 As this fiscal year comes to an end, I look forward to continued opportunities for collaboration, innovation, and excellence in research, education, and clinical care.

 Sarah M. Dry, MD

-Professor & Interim Chair, Department of Pathology & Laboratory Medicine
+Professor & Chair, Department of Pathology & Laboratory Medicine